yuno-payments/yuno-docs/reference/Payments/payment-examples/index.md

     <div>
       <div class="contentContainer">
         <p>
-          This workflow is called <a onclick="window.location='https://docs.y.uno/docs/the-ultimate-checkout-full'">SDK_CHECKOUT</a>, in case you want to take care of the whole payment experience integrating directly to our APIs.
+          This workflow is called SDK_CHECKOUT, in case you want to take care of the whole payment experience integrating directly to our APIs.
 You can use:
         </p>
         <ul>
           <li>DIRECT Workflow - For Cards (only available for PCI compliant merchants).</li>